crystian/ComfyUI-Crystools/README.md

 ## Primitives
 ### Nodes: Primitive boolean, Primitive integer, Primitive float, Primitive string, Primitive string multiline

-> A set of nodes with primitive values (boolean, integer, float, string, string multiline) to use in your prompt.
+A set of nodes with primitive values to use in your prompts.

 ![Primitives](./docs/primitives.png)